[click here to zip down to the schedule of public lectures]

 Here, for instance, is a video made by Dagens Nyheter (“Sweden's New York Times”), featuring their science editor Maria Gunther:

 Many of the happenings were also captured digitally in state-of-the-art audio and video, so that others will be able to share some of this joy.
-I'll link to that data when it becomes available.(click for hi-res photo of the participants, by Sagar Savla and drone) (and here are many more photos from Sagar and the Google team)
+You can listen to the music here, and you can watch it here, thanks to Michael Angeletti of Stanford's Media Preservation Lab.
+His playlist makes it easy for you to watch any individual chapter at will, or the whole set, either in 2D or 3D.
+Enjoy!(click for hi-res photo of the participants, by Sagar Savla and drone) (and here are many more photos from Sagar and the Google team)

 The church in Ontario that will be sponsoring the Canadian premiere of my organ composition Fantasia Apocalyptica in November has posted an excellent “trailer”, which illustrates and explains quite beautifully what I was trying to achieve while writing this music.